kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 }
 ```

-This calls the method you just wrote [TODO: FPE: Does this method have a name?] at first launch when the map view appears.
+This calls the `requestUserLocation()` method you just wrote at first launch when the map view appears.

 Finally, find the `MKMapViewDelegate` extension near the bottom of **ViewController.swift** and add the following method to it: